pgate1/spcmake_byFF4/README.md

 # spcmake_byFF4

-Make a FF4-like SPC from your hexadecimal MML using FinalFantasy4 rom.
+Make a SNES FF4-like SPC from your hexadecimal MML using FinalFantasy4 rom.
 The hexadecimal control code sequence of the FF5 sound driver can be described on a text basis.
 <br>
 ※WARNING